logo

 Understanding Low-Lying Placenta and Its Grades

-We know the placenta is a lifeline to the baby as it provides oxygen and nutrients while removing unnecessary waste.
+We know the placenta is a lifeline to the baby providing oxygen and nutrients while removing the excreted products.
 A normal placenta should be placed higher up in the uterus, away from the cervix.
 However, in some cases, it can get positioned lower and cause trouble during labour.
 If the placenta implants itself in the lower part of the uterus, this condition is called a low-lying placenta or placenta previa.
-Sometimes, such a placenta covers the cervix and blocks the baby's exit at the time of delivery.
+Sometimes, such a placenta covers the cervix and blocks the birth canal at the time of delivery.

 Unfortunately, this condition can't be seen in early pregnancy.
-It can be diagnosed only during and after the second trimester through routine ultrasound scans.
-While it might be a cause for alarm, you don't need to worry too much - especially when diagnosed early.
+Routine ultrasound scans can diagnose it only during and after the second trimester of pregnancy.
+While it might cause alarm, you don't need to worry too much - especially when diagnosed early.

 Recognising Symptoms and Signs of Low-Lying Placenta